AmazingThew/ArtBot/readme.md

 ...Also Pixiv's UX is horrific

+#DID YOU JUST PAINSTAKINGLY REINVENT RSS FEEDS
+Pretty much yes, but I was nearly finished by the time I noticed that

 #CURRENT STATUS
 Very alpha.
 It works for DA and Pixiv at the moment but hasn't really been bug tested and a lot of planned features are missing.
 The UI is kinda pretty though